yu-li/SPM_BP/README.md

-SPM-BP
+Sped-up PatchMatch Belief Propagation (SPM-BP)
 ========================

-This is an implementation of the SPM-BP Optical Flow Estimator that correspondes to our published paper:
+This is an implementation of SPM-BP for Optical Flow estimation that correspondes to our published paper:

 Y. Li, D. Min, M. S. Brown, M. N. Do, J. Lu. **"SPM-BP: Sped-up PatchMatch Belief Propagation for Continuous MRFs"**. in *ICCV 2015*.